ajustinpatterson/ajustinpatterson/README.md

 - 🌱 I’m currently learning **Go, Graphql, Redux**

-- 👨‍💻 All of my projects are available at [github.com/ajustinpatterson](github.com/ajustinpatterson)
+- 👨‍💻 All of my projects are available here!

 - 💬 Ask me about **light_box**